AI2Rgross/p3_collab-compet/README.md

 * The Pytorch neural networks used to approximate the actor-critic functions used by each agent can be found in *model.py*

-* The weights of the pytorch model for DDPG of the solved environment for the actor and critic.
+* The weights of the pytorch model for DDPG of the solved environment for the actor and critic:
 	* checkpoint_actor.pth
 	* checkpoint_critic.pth

-* The weights of the pytorch model for Multi agents DDPG (without shared memory) of the solved environment for the actor and critic.
+* The weights of the pytorch model for Multi agents DDPG (without shared memory) of the solved environment for the actor and critic:
 	* agent 0:
 		* No_multi_checkpoint_actor_0.pth
 		* No_multi_checkpoint_critic_0.pth